chromice/ae/README.md

 unset($a);
 ```

-When this script is run, test probe will log the following messages:
+If you run this script, the probe will log the following messages:

 ```markdown
 foo started.
 Timestamp: 0ms (+0.000ms).
 Footprint: 632156 bytes (+0 bytes).